St. James's (novel): Themes

 In terms of characters, Ainsworth's Queen Anne in Saint James's is controlled by fate and by others.
 When the novel starts, she is controlled by the Duchess of Marlborough.
 After the Duchess loses status, Queen Anne comes under the sway of Abigail Hill, a woman that is controlling the queen for Harley.
 Ainsworth uses the same kind of depiction for King James II, Queen Anne's father, in James the Second.
 In the opposite manner, King Henry VIII in Windsor Castle operates as the dominant figure and is unable to be controlled by others.

-St. James's contains a seemingly contradictory stance in Ainsworth's political views; Ainsworth had Jacobite sympathies but he favours the Duke of Malborough, even though the real individual betrayed the Stuarts and the Jacobite cause many times.
+St. James's contains a seemingly contradictory stance in Ainsworth's political views; Ainsworth had Jacobite sympathies but he favours the Duke of Marlborough, even though the real individual betrayed the Stuarts and the Jacobite cause many times.
 This defence carried over to Ainsworth's criticism of William Makepeace Thackeray's depiction of the duke within the novel Esmond.
 In a letter to G. P. R. James on 26 October 1844, Ainsworth wrote, "One word as to my story.
 I know not whether my portraiture of Marlborough will please you.
 Very likely not.
 If I have painted him too much en beau, it is because almost every other writer has shaded his character too deeply; underrating his brilliant service, and dwelling upon his few failings, rather than upon his many and exalted qualities."